brunnerjanos/amplifer-model/realistic amplifier model/1_amplifier construction/predicting Rf associated stray capacitance/README.txt

  CC_input-----------R_load---------------------GRND

-parasitic capacitances of load resistance were also implemented
+parasitic capacitances of load resistances were also implemented

 We varied the load resistance in the actual tests (20, 50 and 100 MOhm).
-Cstray acts as capacitance neutralization element: with 20 and 50 MOhm Rload it actually overcompensates the amplifier's intrinsic capacitance.
+Note that Cstray acts as capacitance neutralization element;
+with 20 and 50 MOhm Rload it actually overcompensates the  intrinsic capacitance of te amplifier.
 The model was able to replicate this behavior when significant Cstray (0.3-0.5 pF) was applied.

 This simulation shows the recorded data together with the model responses.